c2is/Bigfoot/README.md

 Assetic
 -------

+Bigfoot assets are not in the usual public/ directory under Resources/ ; they are not installed properly with an assets:install.
+To install the administration interface assets, please use :

+    ./app/console bigfoot:theme:install (--symlink)

+This command installs bigfoot assets and also executes the usual assets:install command.

 Bigfoot assets are loaded via Assetic and are gitignored.
-To have the admin interface display properly, you first must dump the assets with :
+To have the admin interface display properly in production environment, you first must dump the assets with :

-    ./app/console bigfoot:theme:install
+    ./app/console assetic:dump --env=admin

 Documentation
 -------